ErikBoesen/coconet/README.md

 # net
 Code for building and administrating a rudimentary botnet.

-**Please note that I strictly used this code for educational purposes as explained below.
+**Please note that I strictly used this code for educational purposes.
 I do not and never have run a DDoSsing botnet or other such illegal operation and do not condone the use of this code for any malicious purpose.**

-## Why I wrote this
-I used this code at the Virginia Residential Governor's School for Math, Science, and Technology to take over 36 Raspberry Pi microcomputers and Kali Linux desktops in the hacking class in which I partook.
-Such behavior was encouraged, and I did not violate any rules.
+I used this code at the Virginia Residential Governor's School for Math, Science, and Technology to take over 36 Raspberry Pi microcomputers and Kali Linux desktops in the cybersecurity class in which I partook.
+This activity was part of the class, and I absolutely never violated any rules.

-## Compatible Operating Systems
-* macOS/OS X - on 10.11 (El Capitan), exploit will be used to gain a root shell and payload will be automatically delivered.
-For other versions, root must be obtained manually.
-* Debian-based GNU/Linux - Tested on Kali Linux and Raspbian, should work on other distros.
-Root exploit isn't automatic on any Linux, so you'll need to already have root access.

 ## How it works
 ### Command & Control
 C&C is managed on ports `2042` & `2043` of a server.
-A simple Python script opens a socket on port `2043` which listens for incoming data from nodes, such as new nodes' joining signals, updates on connection state, and other data.
-All requests to the server are printed to the terminal, and important ones are written into `nodes.txt`.
+A simple Python script opens a socket on port `2043` which listens for incoming data from nodes.
+All requests to the server are printed to the terminal, and important ones may be written into `nodes.txt`.

 To make control scripts available, run
 ```sh